yuyuyu101/wheatserver/README.md

 Full stack sync/asyc(wait) IO Web Framework, like the very lightweight of [uWSGI](http://projects.unbit.it/uwsgi/).

+Now supporting WSGI and static file handler.

 Feature
 ===========

-* Fast: Full C implemented, and discards any module unnecessary.
+* Fast: Full C implemented, and discards any module unnecessary and try to avoid to copy data.

 * Pluggable: Worker type, protocol implement and application server all can be remove and add.
 You can construct your own worker, application server and